cyrineanene/Air-Polluants-Forecasting/README.md

 - Developement and deployment of an application for real-time forecasting.
 - Incorporation of deep learning models for enhanced accuracy.
 ---
 This project provides a comprehensive AQI forecasting solution, offering insights into air quality trends.
+It is also part of another project called `AWS-Real-time-Air-Quality-Visualization-and-prediction-and-LLM-reporting`.
+You can check out the related project [here](https://github.com/cyrineanene/AWS-Real-time-Air-Quality-Visualization-and-prediction-and-LLM-reporting).